-All hand-written or electronic medical record documentation of supervised practice (actions and interventions) by an intern must be co-signed by the preceptor at that facility.
-The preceptor explains to the intern the facility documentation policy.
+All hand-written or electronic medical record documentation of supervised practice (actions and interventions) by an Intern must be approved and cosigned by the Preceptor at that facility.
+The Preceptor explains to the Intern the facility documentation policy.
 The intern complies with the facility documentation policy.
-The intern signs their documentation as:

-First Name Last Name, Dietetic Intern unless the facility utilizes another documentation approach.
+The intern signs their documentation as: First Name Last Name, Dietetic Intern unless the facility utilizes another documentation approach.

-- 1. The intern follows all facility rules with respect to medical record charting. - 2.
-The preceptor is responsible for reviewing and co-signing all intern documentation. - 3.
-The intern does not use the credential "RDE" or sign "registration eligible" behind their name
+- 1. The Intern follows all facility rules with respect to medical record charting. - 2.
+The Preceptor is responsible for reviewing and co-signing all Intern documentation. - 3.
+The intern does not use the credential "RDE" or sign "registration eligible" behind their name.